 Active: Puts user in stasis which makes him untargetable and immune to all damage for 2,5 seconds.
 During this effect user is unable to move, attack or cast spells.

-A defensive must have for mages.
+A defensive must-have for mages.
 Zhonya's Hourglass should be bought on heavily focused casters that need more survivability against certain crowd control skills and ultimate abilities.
 There are countless plays that you can make with this item.
 You can bait enemy team under the turret and make yourself immortal for a brief moment.
 It can be used to dodge many abilities easily like Caitlyn's Ace in the Hole or Zed's Death Mark.
 Most importantly Zhonya's is a great way to make plays.
-Some of the abilities aren't cancelled during its effect.
-For example Kennen's ultimate creates a ring that damages his opponents.
+Some of the abilities aren't canceled during its effect.
+For example, Kennen's ultimate creates a ring that damages his opponents.
 You can run into a teamfight use this ability and become immortal with Zhonya's effect.
 There are many possibilities and it's up to your imagination how to use it.
-Almost consistent and necessary item for every caster.
+Almost consistent and necessary items for every caster.

 Core hybrid equipment (both AP and AD)